×

 Greetings from the Faraway Realm

-Nathaniel Wonderful’s new website Hail, wanderers of words, and welcome to my humble abode, where imagination entwines with the stark truths of existence.
-I am Nathaniel Wonderful, a transgender author and translator, born in the Czech Republic, where my first tales took root.
-My path has wound through three continents,...
+Nathaniel Wonderful’s new website Hail, wanderers of words, and welcome to my humble abode, where imagination entwines with harsh reality.
+I am Nathaniel Wonderful, a literary fantasy author, translator, and humble trans man, born in the Czech Republic, where my first tales took root.
+My path has wound through three...